-This cropland transect survey procedure provides a high degree of confidence in the data summaries.
+This cropland driving transect survey procedure provides a high degree of confidence in the data summaries.
 Users can have 90% or more confidence in the accuracy of the results.
-The driving route was required to be at least 110 miles long in each county.
-The routes did not double-back along the same road more than once.
+The driving route is required to be at least 110 miles long in each of Delaware's three counties.
+The routes do not double-back along the same road more than once.
 The survey is conducted after the majority of the main crops have been planted, but before the crop canopy closes or the first row cultivation takes place.
-To obtain a statistically reliable data set, approximately 460 cropland sites are observed along the route, in each county.
-The survey team stops and checks field conditions on a regular basis to ensure correct estimates are being made for different crop, tillage, and residue conditions.
+To obtain a statistically reliable data set, approximately 460 cropland sites are observed along the driving route, in each county.
+The survey team stops and checks field conditions at particular intervals to ensure correct estimates are being made for different crop, tillage, and residue conditions.
 The team re-calibrates their visual estimates when entering a region of the county with different soil surface conditions due to changes in moisture, organic matter levels, stoniness, or crops grown.
-In addition to the original survey team, a Quality Assurance and Quality Control team retraces the original routes after the initial survey was conducted to ensure data quality.
+In addition to the original survey team, a Quality Assurance and Quality Control team retraces the original routes after the initial survey is conducted to ensure the data captured is consistent.
 The QA/QC team consists of members that did not participate in initial survey, but from the same organizations.
-Using the same GPS coordinates as marked in the initial survey run-through; the team checks and confirms or rejects the initial observations on at least 10% of the observations.
+Using the same GPS coordinates as marked in the initial survey run-through, the team checks and confirms or rejects the initial observations on at least 10% of the observations.
 Members on the QA/QC team have access to the original observations and are able to compare them with their own judgments.
 The QA/QC team begins immediately after the initial observations are made.
 The team is able to verify a random sample of the initial observations; at most, two days after the initial observations are made.
 This ensures that the conditions originally observed are as close as possible to what was viewed in the QA/QC runs.
-In addition to the immediacy of our quality assurance and quality control review, our lead observer has been able to ground truth and interview the land manager of several of the fields with their permission.
+In addition to the immediacy of the quality assurance and quality control review, the lead observer ground truths and interviews the land manager of several of the fields with their permission.
 The lead observer may utilize the bead-and-line residue estimation method in several cases to verify that correct observations are recorded.

-The agricultural partners associated with this survey are highly receptive and willing to partake in the survey on an annual basis.
+The agricultural partners associated with this survey are invested and willing to partake in the survey on an annual basis.
 These associated parties include the Conservation Districts, University of Delaware Cooperative Extension, NRCS, FSA, and Delaware Dept. of Agriculture.
 Two teams are utilized to verify the presence/absence of residue and make observations - the Observation Team and Quality Assurance Team.